asterisk/documentation/docs/Development/Roadmap/Asterisk-19-Projects/Speech-to-Text-Text-to-Speech-Emotion.md

----
+!!! note

-**Note:**  The protocol is purposely simple and generalized to allow further expansion or additional request types as needed.
+    The protocol is purposely simple and generalized to allow further expansion or additional request types as needed.
 This includes the possibility of using it for external media purposes with ARI applications.

----
+[//]: # (end-note)

 As mentioned above, JSON will be used for the protocol.
 There are requests: